• Home

 Our Story

-The Small Tribes Organization of Western Washington (STOWW) consists of seventeen member tribes constituting distinct communities.
+The Small Tribes Organization of Western Washington (STOWW) consisted of seventeen member tribes constituting distinct communities.
 In location they range from the Nooksack near the Canadian boundary, to the Cowlitz and the Chinook bordering on the Columbia River; and from Sauk-Suiattle and Stillaguamish at the foothills of the Cascades, westward to the Lower Elwha-Band of Clallams on the north shore of the Olympic Peninsula.
 The other tribes/bands include Jamestown-Band of Clallams, Marietta-Band of Nooksack, Suquamish, Snohomish, Snoqualmie, Samish, Skagit, Steilacoom, Shoalwater, Duwamish and the Siletz.(These were the originated tribes- most are still part of STOWW).

-It is not the intent of STOWW member tribes to isolate themselves from other Indian groups but to be able to participate fully where their voice has been absent.
+It is not the intent of STOWW member tribes to isolate themselves from other Native groups but to be able to participate fully where their voice has been absent.
 STOWW’s delegates can be in a better position to act and react to common needs to interest that might affect their destinies.

 Contact Us